ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

   ROCPROFSYS_CONFIG_FILE=/path/to/prog.cfg

-These settings are for the ROCm Systems Profiler configuration file, output path and output prefix.
+This setting defines the location of the ROCm Systems Profiler configuration file.

 An example omnitrace-instrument command is: